tshort/FunctionalModels.jl/docs/basics.md

 the case above, an anonymous function).
 If `new_relation` is not a function, it will evaluate right away.
 The use of a function delays evaluation until the model is recompiled.

-## Known Issues

-- Things are not tested much.